likianta/lk-qtquick-scaffold/README.md

 ## Integrate qt logging in python console

-When you use `console.log` in QML side, it will be printed in Python console.
+When you use `console.log` in QML side, it will be printed in Python console:

 ![](examples/console_print/screenshot.png)